GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: NIRSpec analysis

-The best-fit line maps are used to create maps of gas-phase metallicity, SFR, and $U$ (see Section \ref{intspec} for ratio definitions and diagnostic information).
-The resulting maps for the combined best-fit models are shown in Figure \ref{diagmaps}, while the separate narrow and broad fits are shown in Figure \ref{diagNB}.
+The best-fit total line maps (i.e., narrow + broad flux; Figure \ref{diagmaps}) are used to create maps of gas-phase metallicity, SFR, and $U$ (see Section \ref{intspec} for ratio definitions and diagnostic information).
+The resulting maps for the combined best-fit models are shown in Figure \ref{diagmaps}.

-The metallicity map of the narrow component reveals that Core-W has a value of $\sim0.3$\,solar, as shown in Section \ref{furmea}.
-Both cores show similar metallicities ($\sim0.2-0.4$ solar).
-The broad component (which extends from Core-E to the southwest) shows a metallicity gradient, but due to the low S/N of the lines in this region, this is tentative.
-However, while both the narrow and broad components show significant SFR (as traced by \hb) in both cores, the broad component is isolated to Core-W. Core-E shows a higher $U$ than Core-W.
+Each map yields results that broadly agree with the integrated spectral analysis of Section \ref{furmea}.
+That is, the W core features higher metallicity and lower $\log_{10}(U)$.
+In addition, a high-ionization and low-Z arc (which is detected in \oiilow, \hb, and \oiiib; Figure \ref{balmermaps}) is visible to the southeast.
+The $SFR_{\rm H\beta}$ map (which is a scaled version of the \hb map of Figure \ref{balmermaps}) is less illustrative, as a uniform dust correction has been applied.
+Because of this, the SFR density in this map may be treated as a minimum value.